What can I do with my chemistry degree?

 Initially, you chose to study chemistry to help you understand the world around you.
 It pertains to everything, from the food we eat to the medicine keeping us healthy, the quality of water we drink and the air we breathe.
-If the next steps, such as graduate school, an internship or a graduate job have not been established, there can be a crushing sense of pressure.
+If the next steps, such as graduate school, an internship or a graduate job have not been established, there can be a crushing sense of pressure - not helped by the fact that we're in the midst of a pandemic!
 As a graduate, understand that a chemistry qualification opens up a world of alternative career options.

 Universities often require the best grades to attain a chemistry degree.
 If you are getting worked up about the competitive nature of the post-grad world, you are not alone and with a chemistry degree under your belt you really have no reason to worry.
 Despite the uncertainty, having studied chemistry can provide you with a number of useful transferrable skills for different roles that can be highly valued by employers across all sectors.